Battle of Togbao: Battle

 Bretonnet chose to evacuate Kouno and position himself at the nearby hills of Togbao, using the slopes to strengthen his defensive position.
 On the morning of the next day, July 17, Rabih attacked at 8:00; the first attack was repulsed, but Solomon Braun was killed and Bretonnet wounded so badly he was forced to cede command to lieutenant Durand-Autier.
 While the second attack was also repulsed, it subjected the Bagirmians to heavy pressure, who began to flee their positions; at this point the third and last assault came, which completely annihilated Bretonnet's column.
 Gaourang saved himself fleeing, but not before being wounded, with other Bagirmians.

 Aftermath

+Samba Sall (right), photographed circa 1901 with the Legion of Honour.

 Of Bretonnet's mission only three Senegalese survived, who were made prisoners and brought for questioning to Rabih.
 Bretonnet's three cannons were captured, although they were recovered by the French a year later, during the battle of Kousséri.
 One of the prisoners, the sergeant Samba Sall, escaped a few days later and reached the village of Gaoura, where on 16 August he met the Gentil Mission, and informed them of the disaster.

 The victory was to prove hollow for Rabih for it only strengthened French determination to remove Rabih.
 Three distinct expeditions marched to southern Chad in 1900 and met at Kousséri to confront Rabih.
 This was the battle of Kousséri in which Rabih was killed and French possession of Chad guaranteed.